Culture of the Ming dynasty: Useful literature and newspapers

 A page from one of Hua Sui's books printed in 1490 using metal movable type.

 In addition to poetry and fiction, Ming publishers also produced a significant amount of useful literature.
 This included travel guides that described routes around the country, as well as "travel notes" written by members of the gentry who enjoyed traveling.
 During the late Ming period, a new genre emerged—moral guides that summarized advice for merchants on business ethics and lifestyle.
 In hopes of achieving commercial success, Ming publishers also released handbooks on a variety of topics, ranging from funeral customs to multiplication tables to contract templates and dream dictionaries.
 They even published syllabaries for children and "pocket classics" for students.
-As a result, European visitors in the 16th and 17th centuries were amazed by the abundance and affordability of books in China.
+European visitors in the 16th and 17th centuries were impressed by the abundance and affordability of books in China.

 The first mention of a newspaper in Beijing dates back to 1582, and by 1638, newspapers were already being printed using movable type, replacing the previous method of carving entire pages on wooden boards.
 Ming publishers were pioneers in book production, and in the first half of the 17th century, Wu Faxiang introduced blind printing to create a plastic effect.
 Hu Zhengyan also made significant advancements in color printing.